defiforyou/Staking-data-collection/README.md

 # Staking Data Collection

-This is a data collection tool for contracts on BSC.
+This is a data collection tool for contracts on EVM blockchains.

 ### Operational Requirements
 * Node.js 16